Chinmaynkr/Chinmaynkr/README.md

 # Hi there, I'm Chinmay Nerkar 👋

 Welcome to my GitHub profile!
 As a passionate **Computer Science Engineering Graduate**, I thrive on balancing the complexities of **Software Development** with a diverse skill set that bridges **Technology** and **Finance**.
-Driven by a deep interest in the intersection of **FinTech** and **Software Engineering**, I am constantly exploring innovative ways to harness technology and revolutionize the finance industry.    **Coding solutions and burning the candle from both ends 📈**
+Driven by a deep interest in the intersection of **FinTech** and **Software Engineering**, I am constantly exploring innovative ways to harness technology and revolutionize the finance industry.    **Coding solutions and burning the candle at both ends 📈**

 ## 🚀 About Me